sjackman/abyss-activity/README.md

 gview k48/HS0674-contigs.fa
 ```

 Disabling line wrap makes it easier to browse the file.
 For Emacs, select the option "Options -> Line Wrapping in this Buffer -> Truncate Long Lines."
-For gview, select the option "Edit -> File Settings -> Toggle Line Wrap", or type `:set nowrap`
+For Vim, select the option "Edit -> File Settings -> Toggle Line Wrap", or type `:set nowrap`

 How many contigs are longer than 100 bp?

 > 6

-What is the length of the longest contig (hint: use wc -L)?
+What is the length of the longest contig (hint: use `awk '{print length}'`)?

 > ```sh
-> wc -L k48/HS0674-contigs.fa
+> awk '{print length}' k48/HS0674-contigs.fa | sort -n | tail -n1
 > ```
-> 67530 bp
+> 67,526 bp

 What is the N50 of the assembly?